 System Institution Leaders

-As the system's research institution, USC Columbia joins three additional comprehensive
+The system's research institution in Columbia joins three additional comprehensive

 institutions across the state to provide traditional four-year degree programs, awarding